softplan/open-source/POLICY.md

 { Which projects are allowed to contribute in working hours }

-## Publishing an OSS project
+## Creating an OSS project

-{ What can / cannot be published }

-{ How should be published }

-{ License concerns, proposition of acceptable licenses }
+Prepare the project for release.

+{releasing rules}

+{Quality rules}

+{Documentation rules}

+Getting approval.

+{approval rules}

+Maintening the project.

+{Definition of responsability}

+{Definition of accepting contribuitions}

 ## Attribution